-Before you scroll to the bottom for the 2019 Excitable Edgar Christmas ad event (ad-vent?) we've been waiting all year for, an ode;
+Before you scroll to the bottom for the 2020 to the Give a Little Love Christmas ad event (ad-vent?) we've been waiting all year for, an ode;

 Dear John (Lewis),

 Actually hang on, this is the opposite of a Dear John letter, it’s more of a P.S.
 I love you, because for me, a Christmaholic, Christmas is not Christmas until the John Lewis ad has dropped.
 Until my heart and tear ducts have been roused by some sad remix of a song, (a bit like that hibernating bear with the alarm clock, in fact) accompanying a story that will be burned onto my amygdala for, oh, at least the next 12 months.
-This year I have hopes higher than the north pole for Excitable Edgar, the rumoured star of the 2019 Christmas ad, once again made by Adam & Eve/DBB Agency.
-Tomorrow the ad is released, so will this year see a return to the classic life-affirming storytelling that John Lewis does like nobody else? (although Sainsbury’s is having an entirely decent crack).
+Last year I had hopes higher than the north pole for Excitable Edgar, the rumoured star of the 2019 Christmas ad, once again made by Adam & Eve/DBB Agency.
+This year, there were few rumours, only hopes that we'd see a return to the classic life-affirming storytelling that John Lewis does like nobody else?
+(Although last year, Sainsbury’s had an entirely decent crack).
 Christmas is when John Lewis comes alive and I for one will be crying through the greatest hits in preparation.
 Here are the JL top charts, for an inappropriate emotional breakdown at your desk.
 Just me?
 It’s just me isn’t it.

 No. Noooo!
 When the little hare is so lonely on Christmas day because his best friend hibernates straight through it?!
 And they had SUCH a special friendship up until it got too cold to stay awake?
 Lily Allen brings us to tears with her uncharacteristically dulcet tones and the pure resounding joy when Bear sees Christmas for the first time!
 SOB!
 It gets me, every time.
 On repeat.
 From September till end of Feb, ok beginning of April.